-In Hong Kong, public grief over Queen doubles as dissent
+In Hong Kong, public grief over queen doubles as dissent

 “Some people, for example, who agree with the kind of universal values that the U.K. stands for, and that were incorporated in our Bill of Rights at the end of colonialism could participate in this as a form of protest,” Burns said.

-Emotions in Hong Kong are running high, said former Democratic Party chairwoman and ex-lawmaker Emily Lau, given the city’s political situation and its struggles in fighting COVID-19.
+Emotions in Hong Kong are running high, said former Democratic Party chair and ex-lawmaker Emily Lau, given the city’s political situation and its struggles in fighting COVID-19.

 “There are some who are genuinely nostalgic and have sentimental feelings for the Queen, but there are also people who have grievances about the current situation in Hong Kong,” Lau said.